jtaylor100/web-calculator/README.md

 # Web Calculator

-To run the web application, from the repository directory terminal run:
+To run the web application, from the repository directory, run:

 ```sh
 dotnet run --project WebCalculator